-As at February 2020, banks will happily lend up to 80% against the house you live in.
-The banks will sometimes go as high as 90% or even 95% but they have restrictions on the amount of money that can be lent to low deposit borrowers to purchase existing houses.
-Often the banks are stretched to their restricted limit and as a result are hesitant to give out pre-approvals for low deposit (high LVR) mortgages.
+As at October 2023, banks will happily lend up to 80% against the house you live in.
+The banks will sometimes go as high as 90% or even 95%, but they have restrictions on the amount of money that can be lent to low-deposit borrowers for an existing house.
+Only 15% of the bank’s loans can be for mortgages with >20% deposit.
+Often the banks are at the limit and, as a result, are hesitant to give out pre-approvals for low deposit (high LVR) mortgages.

-The Reserve Bank introduced LVR restrictions on 1st October 2013 as another means to control the runaway prices that were affecting some areas of New Zealand residential houses.
+The Reserve Bank introduced LVR restrictions on 1st October 2013 as another means to control the runaway house prices that were affecting some areas of New Zealand.
 With unfettered access to finance, buyers were continuing to push prices up, particularly in Auckland.
-Putting a restriction on how much deposit own-home buyers required as well as even harsher requirements on investment property purchasers was seen as a way to lower the excitement in the residential home market without increasing interest rates.
+Putting a restriction on how much deposit own-home buyers required, as well as even harsher requirements on investment property purchasers, was seen as a way to lower the excitement in the residential home market without increasing interest rates.

 Since the introduction of LVR restrictions and “speed limits”, the RBNZ has made several updates to the policy.
 This reflects the general success of the policy whereby investors particularly are allowed to borrow a higher LVR than the initial 2013 policy allowed.